 Trautwein serves as a primary spokesperson for NRF on issues such as employee mandates, health care costs and benefits.
 He has been featured in national news outlets such as the Wall Street Journal, New York Times, Associated Press, and Bloomberg, and has appeared on multiple broadcast television networks including CNBC and Fox News.

 Trautwein joined NRF from the National Association of Manufacturers (NAM), where he served as assistant vice president for human resources policy.
 Before joining NAM, he was manager of health care policy at the U.S. Chamber of Commerce.
-Trautwein also worked as director of mental affairs at the National Association of Health Underwriters, and as a legislative assistant handling health policy and other issues for U.S. Senator Mitch McConnell, R-Ky.
+Trautwein also worked as director of governmental affairs at the National Association of Health Underwriters, and as a legislative assistant handling health policy and other issues for U.S. Senator Mitch McConnell, R-Ky.

 A native of Kentucky, Trautwein graduated from the University of Louisville with a bachelor's degree in politics and holds a law degree from George Washington University.
-Trautwein lives with his wife in Clifton, Virginia and has five children and grandchildren.